-The average degree program at GMC requires approximately 104 credit hours, 150% of which is 156.
+In addition to previously stated standards, student financial aid is available for up to 150% of the number of hours required to complete an associate degree.
+The average degree program at GMC requires approximately 104 credit hours, 150% of which is 156 credit hours.
 Therefore, no further aid will be awarded when a student has attempted 156 credit hours.
-Remedial courses will not be included in the hourly limitation.
+Learning Support Services courses will not be included in the hourly limitation.
+Transfer credit accepted toward the degree will be included in the hourly limitation.